carbon-language/carbon-lang/docs/project/evolution.md

 The purpose of the proposal document is to present the case for deciding to adopt the proposal.
-Any information that feeds into making that decision, and that should not be maintained as part of our living design docuemntation, belongs in the proposal document.
+Any information that feeds into making that decision, and that should not be maintained as part of our living design documentation, belongs in the proposal document.
 This includes background material to introduce the problem, comparisons to any alternative designs that were considered and any other current proposals in the same area, records of informal polls taken to